 The first warning signs that a crash was on the way appeared about 15 minutes outside of Washington.
-The conductor started decelerating from the cruising speed of 80 mph, but the train wouldn’t go below 60 mph.
+The engineer started decelerating from the cruising speed of 80 mph, but the train wouldn’t go below 60 mph.
 The emergency braking system temporarily slowed the train down, but the declining slope of the tracks approaching Union Station all but canceled it out.

 According to a Washington Post account, the conductor ran through the cars shouting for passengers to “lie down on the floor or lie down on your seat.”
 As the out-of-control train buzzed the K Tower in Union’s rail yard at 50 mph, it was obvious that a disaster was moments away.

 The towerman frantically telephoned the station master “Runaway on Track 16!” and through their quick action, the platform was cleared.
 Luckily, unlike today’s Amtrak passengers, most people waited for their trains on now-removed benches in the main hall, so the concourse area was relatively empty.